 Who do I contact?

-If you need to contact the Airport to request permission to fly your drone in the CTR or have any other queries, please contact the Head of Operations directly or telephone reception.
+If you need to contact the Airport to request permission to fly your drone in the CTR or have any other queries, please contact the Operations Manager directly or telephone reception.
 Contact details can be found on the Contacts page.

 Air Safety Support International (ASSI) in the UK can be contacted on +44 1293 214040 or via their website (http://www.airsafety.aero).
 ASSI is a wholly owned subsidiary company of the UK’s Civil Aviation Authority, promoting aviation safety in the UK’s Overseas Territories.